Across the entirety of the Southern United States, there is nothing that is as much of a staple as cornbread is.

 Creating Moist Cornbread

-All of these additions will have the same end result of moistening up the cornbread recipe and allowing for more water to be kept in the bread.
+All of these additions will have the same result of moistening up the cornbread recipe and allowing for more water to be kept in the bread.

 To begin with, you can substitute buttermilk or standard cow’s milk for any water that is called for in the recipe, or just use buttermilk when your recipe calls for standard milk.